Confusion over the Biden administration's commitment to military support for Ukraine

 “We have now provided the entire amount appropriated by Congress through the Ukraine security assistance initiative,” Psaki said.

-However, it is not entirely clear if the $100mn additional funding programme was the same as the $150mn programme that is part of the US military ongoing aid to Ukraine.
+However, it is not entirely clear if the $100mn additional funding programme was the same as the $150mn programme that was cleared in June that is part of the US military ongoing aid to Ukraine and there was an earlier $125mn package that was cleared in March.
 The $100mn programme was approved in April as an additional programme after Russia built up a massive amount of forces on Ukraine’s border in the run-up to the Geneva summit.

 Many observers took the confusion over the support as another sign that the US ardour for supporting Ukraine is cooling.
 It was reported on July 19 and also asked if it was part of an agreement between Biden and Putin on Ukraine that has not been made public.